2024 Scholarships - Marion County | CampusReel

 2024 Marion County Scholarships

 Marion County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 22% of Marion County residents in Ohio over the age of 25 have graduated with a professional degree - 20% have completed high school.
+Despite high costs, 13% of Marion County residents in Oregon over the age of 25 have graduated with a professional degree - 53% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Marion County residents in Ohio will continue to need help paying for college.
-2,317 men and 1,757 women are enrolled in grades 9-12 while 1,127 men 1,083 women are currently undergraduates in college.
+It’s clear that Marion County residents in Oregon will continue to need help paying for college.
+9,600 men and 8,786 women are enrolled in grades 9-12 while 7,126 men 7,899 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Marion County residents and can help pay for school in a variety of ways.
 Marion County scholarships, whether they are exclusively available to Marion County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Marion County residents.

 How much total award money and scholarships are available for Marion County residents?